johnmtayag/Amazon-Recommender-System/README.md

 ## Further Anomaly Detection Using Isolation Forests
 The isolation forest algorithm incorporates a lot of randomness, so to obtain stable results, aggregating the scores across a high number of trees and splits is ideal.
 However, the more trees and splits utilized, the more costly the algorithm becomes (in terms of both time-elapsed and memory-storage requirements).
 Thus, a series of tests were run, each using a different combination of the main two hyperparameters: The number of trees and the number of splits per tree.
 Each combination was run 5 times with the resulting score for each point averaged across all 5 runs.
 The statistics for each run is recorded in table 9 below.

-As this is an unsupervised method, there are no particularly great ways to analyze the accuracy of these results.
-Instead, for each run, we compute the standard deviation in scores given to each point, then compute the average standard deviation across all runs.
-The criterion for the best set of hyperparameters will be the set which produced the lowest mean standard deviation in scores across all points, indicating higher certainty in the scores.
+Overall, the resulting scores were actually all quite similar, but  run 6 with 5 trees with 30 splits had the lowest overall standard deviation in scores, so these hyperparameters were chosen.
+For each point in this resulting model, the individual mean score and standard deviation across runs were extracted, and the shapes of the distributions were visualized.

 <div align="center">